-And along will will turn our simple lip balm into natural tinted lip balm by adding natural ingredients to it.
+We will turn the plain lip balm into all natural tinted lip balm by experimenting with different types of natural ingredients.

 Lip balm is a substance that you put onto your lips to moisturize them and prevent them from drying out and cracking.

-Lib balm can come in solid or semi-solid form.
-Most often it comes in a lipstick-looking tube container.
+Lib balms can come in solid or semi-solid forms.
+Most often they come in a lipstick-looking tube container.

 2. Benefits of Lip Balm